We earn commissions from brands listed on this site, which influences how listings are presented.

 • Healthcare practice loans

-Why We Chose Wells Fargo: As a traditional bank, Wells Fargo offers a variety of financing options for both new and experienced business owners, as well as secured and unsecured financing.
+Why We Chose to Include Wells Fargo on This List: As a traditional bank, Wells Fargo offers a variety of financing options for both new and experienced business owners, as well as secured and unsecured financing.
 Business owners needing higher capital will find it to be a good option.

 PROS